minio/docs/source/operations/install-deploy-manage/deploy-minio-single-node-single-drive.rst

    * - Existing |SNSD| zero-parity objects and MinIO backend data
      - MinIO resumes in |SNSD| mode

-   * - Existing filesystem folders, files, and MinIO backend data
-     - MinIO resumes in the legacy filesystem ("Standalone") mode with no erasure-coding features

    * - Existing filesystem folders, files, but **no** MinIO backend data
      - MinIO returns an error and does not start

+   * - Existing filesystem folders, files, and legacy "FS-mode" backend data
+     - MinIO returns an error and does not start

+       .. versionchanged:: RELEASE.2022-10-29T06-21-33Z

 .. _deploy-minio-standalone: